ml042685/Eat-Da-Burger/README.md

 * Each taco in the waiting area also has a Devour it! button.
 When the user clicks it, the burger will move to the right side of the page.

+This application demonstrates a simple full stack application featuring the use of Node, Express server, MySQL and HTML templating using Handlebars.